A Hamiltonian approach to implicit systems, generalized solutions and applications in optimization

 In the Euclidean space $R^d$, $d \in N$, we consider the general implicit functions system:

 where $l \in N$, $1 \leq l \leq d-1$ and $F_j \in C^1(\Omega)$, $F_j(x^0) = 0, \; j = \overline{1, l}$, $x^0 \in \Omega \subset R^d$ bounded domain, given.

-The problem (1.1) has a long and well known history and we quote the monographs of Krantz and Parks \cite{c6}, Dontchev and Rockafellar \cite{c3} for a comprehensive presentation, including important applications and recent research developments.
+The problem (\ref{eq11}) has a long and well known history and we quote the monographs of Krantz and Parks \cite{c6}, Dontchev and Rockafellar \cite{c3} for a comprehensive presentation, including important applications and recent research developments.
 We also mention the book by Thorpe \cite{c16}, where related ideas are discussed from the point of view of differential geometry.
-In particular, it is known that one can associate to (1.1) a system of (partial) differential equations (basically derived from the differentiation formula, under usual assumptions), see \cite{c6}, Ch.
+In particular, it is known that one can associate to (\ref{eq11}) a system of nonlinear (partial) differential equations (basically derived from the differentiation formula, under usual assumptions), see \cite{c6}, Ch.
 4.1.

-In the recent paper \cite{c17}, in dimension two and three, it was shown that one can associate to (1.1) other systems of (partial) differential equations, under the mere assumption that $F_j \in C^1(\Omega)$, $j = \overline{1, l}$ and in the absence of any independence-type condition.
-These new systems provide a (local) parametrization of the solution of (1.1) around $x^0$ under certain conditions.
+In the recent paper \cite{c17}, in dimension two and three, it was shown that one can associate to (\ref{eq11}) other (essentially simpler) systems of ordinary differential equations, under the mere assumption that $F_j \in C^1(\Omega)$, $j = \overline{1, l}$ and in the absence of any independence-type condition.
+These new systems provide a constructive (local) parametrization of the solution of (\ref{eq11}) around $x^0$ under certain conditions.